waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

   it { is_expected.to respond_to :release_bike }
 end
 ```

+Notice that we are using the more common RSpec describe/it syntax here.
 This code should go in spec/docking_station_spec.rb, and should fail with an error like this:

 ```sh
 1) DockingStation should respond to #release_bike